SAP-samples/data-attribute-recommendation-postman-tutorial/README.md

 ## Configuration

-For configuration instructions, see [Try Out Data Attribute Recommendation Using a REST Client] (link to tutorial group).
+For configuration instructions, see the tutorial mission [Use Machine Learning to Classify Data Records](https://developers.sap.com/mission.cp-aibus-data-attribute.html).

 ## How to obtain support: